Elevator: Design

 Some people argue that elevators began as simple rope or chain hoists (see Traction elevators below).
-An elevator is essentially a platform that is either pulled or pushed up by a mechanical means.
+An elevator is essentially a platform that is either pulled or pushed up by mechanical means.
 A modern-day elevator consists of a cab (also called a "cabin", "cage", "carriage" or "car") mounted on a platform within an enclosed space called a shaft or sometimes a "hoistway".
 In the past, elevator drive mechanisms were powered by steam and water hydraulic pistons or by hand.
 In a "traction" elevator, cars are pulled up by means of rolling steel ropes over a deeply grooved pulley, commonly called a sheave in the industry.
 The weight of the car is balanced by a counterweight.
-Sometimes two elevators are built so that their cars always move synchronously in opposite directions, and are each other's counterweight.
+Often two elevators (or sometimes three) are built so that their cars always move synchronously in opposite directions, and are each other's counterweight.

 The friction between the ropes and the pulley furnishes the traction which gives this type of elevator its name.

-Hydraulic elevators use the principles of hydraulics (in the sense of hydraulic power) to pressurize an above-ground or in-ground piston to raise and lower the car (see Hydraulic elevators below).
+Hydraulic elevators use the principles of hydraulics (in the sense of hydraulic power) to pressurize an above-ground or in-ground piston to raise and lower the car (see hydraulic elevators below).
 Roped hydraulics use a combination of both ropes and hydraulic power to raise and lower cars.
 Recent innovations include permanent magnet motors, machine room-less rail mounted gearless machines, and microprocessor controls.

 The technology used in new installations depends on a variety of factors.
 Hydraulic elevators are cheaper, but installing cylinders greater than a certain length becomes impractical for very-high lift hoistways.
 For buildings of much over seven floors, traction elevators must be employed instead.
 Hydraulic elevators are usually slower than traction elevators.

 Elevators are a candidate for mass customization.
 There are economies to be made from mass production of the components, but each building comes with its own requirements like different number of floors, dimensions of the well and usage patterns.

 Doors

 Elevator doors prevent riders from falling into, entering, or tampering with anything in the shaft.
-The most common configuration is to have two panels that meet in the middle, and slide open laterally.
+The most common configuration is to have two panels that meet in the middle and slide open laterally.
+These are known as "center-opening".
 In a cascading telescopic configuration (potentially allowing wider entryways within limited space), the doors roll on independent tracks so that while open, they are tucked behind one another, and while closed, they form cascading layers on one side.
 This can be configured so that two sets of such cascading doors operate like the center opening doors described above, allowing for a very wide elevator cab.
 In less expensive installations the elevator can also use one large "slab" door: a single panel door the width of the doorway that opens to the left or right laterally.
+These are known as "single slide" doors.
 Some buildings have elevators with the single door on the shaftway, and double cascading doors on the cab.